 We started off just steaming the entire leaf stalks.
 They make for a passable, if somewhat strongly flavoured winter green.
 My friend Ian stripped the leaves and blitzed them with pine nuts and parmesan to make a good, punchy pesto.
 The remaining stems make excellent radishy crudites or go really well in a stir-fry as their crunch holds up to cooking and the flavour has lots in common with many chinese ingredients.
 Our best result though, was following a classic Turkish treatment of charlock (a closely related member of the cabbage family) by roasting the leaves with onion and garlic in lots of olive oil then mixing with yogurt (stop cooking at this point or it will split).
 We then seared some pheasant breast and served the whole lot in a toasted pitta bread – delicious.

-Best of all though – it naturally lends itself to foraged sushi platters.
+Best of all though – it naturally lends itself to foraged sushi.
 I blitz the leaves to make a wasabi substitute and use the crunchy leaf stems in the centre of rolls.

-In summer, the unusual seed pods (two or three ‘beads’ in a tapering pod) are one of my favourite wayside nibbles.
-They are very reminiscent of wasabi, and just strong enough to give your pallatte a good “hit”.
+In summer and early autumn, the unusual seed pods (two or three ‘beads’ in a tapering pod) are one of my favourite coastal nibbles.
+They are reminiscent of wasabi, and just strong enough to give your pallatte a good “hit”.
 They also add an excellent radishy crunch to salads.